learndog/wipdots/vim/basic_usage.md

     ```
     zf in Visual mode: Create a fold for the selected text
     zd: Delete the fold at the cursor
-    zE: Delete all folds in the current window
+    zE: Delete all folds in the current window (including manual folds you created)
     zo: Open a fold at the cursor - unfold it
     zv: Open folds for this line
     zc: Close a fold at the cursor